Histone methylation: Epigenetics

 Modifications made on the histone have an effect on the genes that are expressed in a cell and this is the case when methyls are added to the histone residues by the histone methyltransferases.
 Histone methylation plays an important role on the assembly of the heterochromatin mechanism and the maintenance of gene boundaries between genes that are transcribed and those that aren’t.
 These changes are passed down to progeny and can be affected by the environment that the cells are subject to.
 Epigenetic alterations are reversible meaning that they can be targets for therapy.

 The activities of histone methyltransferases are offset by the activity of histone demethylases.
 This allows for the switching on or off of transcription by reversing pre-existing modifications.
-It is necessary for the activities of both histone methyltrasnsferases and histone demethylases to be regulated tightly.
+It is necessary for the activities of both histone methyltransferases and histone demethylases to be regulated tightly.
 Misregulation of either can lead to gene expression that leads to increased susceptibility to disease.
 Many cancers arise from the inappropriate epigenetic effects of misregulated methylation.
 However, because these processes are at times reversible, there is interest in utilizing their activities in concert with anti-cancer therapies.